finos/FDC3-conformance-framework/README.md

 yarn start
 ```

-The doucmentation can be accessed at: `http://localhost:3000`
+The documentation can be accessed at: `http://localhost:3000`

 ## Roadmap